 La Tomatina facts

-The origins of the La Tomatina Festival dates back to August 1945 during the Giants and big heads parade.
+The origins of the La Tomatina Festival dates back to August 1945 and was borne out of the Giants and big heads parade.
 Apparently during the procession one of the giants fell from a float and started a fracas with a group of youngsters, who duly grabbed a load of ripe tomatoes from a vegetable stall and proceeded to pelt the giant!, the food fight was duly broken up by the local police.

 The following year the youngsters returned with their own ripe tomatoes and started pelting the giants once again, the police intervened yet again, the next year was much of the same with the youngsters throwing the ripe tomatoes, this time some of them where duly arrested and imprisoned.